-Born and raised in Missouri by a single black teenage mom, Jaylen D. Bledsoe started his company and became a Millionaire as a teenager.
+Born and raised in Missouri by a single black teenage mom, Jaylen D. Bledsoe started his company and became a millionaire teenager.

 At 12, while most kids are thinking about sports and playing outside Bledsoe started an IT consulting company.
-A year later with a $100 and providing free services for friends he started Jaylen D. Bledsoe Global Group specializing in website design and various IT services.
-His company started out with only 2 employees but now has over 150 contracted employees.
-His company expanded into a global enterprise expanded his services to photography, videography, computer repair, search engine optimization, voice recordings and consulting.
+A year later, with $100 and providing free services for friends, he started Jaylen D. Bledsoe Global Group specializing in website design and various IT services.
+His company started with only two employees but has over 150 contracted employees.
+His company expanded into a global enterprise and expanded his services to photography, videography, computer repair, search engine optimization, voice recordings and consulting.
 Currently at 20, with a net worth of $3.5 million in 2014.
-In 2015, he started The Flare Digital Agency which helps build businesses for Fortune 500 Companies and Celebrities with the help build their business, grow brand recognition, and manage systems to increase efficiency.
+In 2015, he started The Flare Digital Agency, which helps build businesses for Fortune 500 Companies and Celebrities to help build their business, grow brand recognition, and manage systems to increase efficiency.
 Fortune 500 companies like Ford Motor Company and AT&T, and celebrity clients Steve Harvey and Jordan Starks are among some of his clients.
 Bledsoe’s generated over $175M for his company.
-He recently founded Bledsoe Foundation with a mission if the resources and education to enable success for youth through financial literary, entertainment, entrepreneurship among other key areas.
+He recently founded Bledsoe Foundation with a mission of the resources and education to enable success for youth through financial literacy, entertainment, and entrepreneurship, among other vital areas.

 Tellers Untold is a media platform created to bridge the gap and redefine history by featuring stories of those typically overlooked, underappreciated, and forgotten.
 We’re out to rewrite history with the inclusion of proper context